The Demographic Transition Theory is a widely accepted framework that

 a period during which a country’s labour force grows relative to

-dependents, boosting economic productivity.
+dependents, boosting economic productivity. - Countries

 in the late expanding stage can capitalize on this dividend if policies